Zerneasx/AvalancheSmartContract/README.md

-# AVAX Smart Contract
+# Simple Bank Wallet

 ## Overview
-This repository contains a simple Solidity smart contract named ExampleContract.
-The contract showcases basic functionality, including state variables, a constructor, functions with modifiers, and examples of `require`, `assert`, and `revert` statements.
+This repository contains a simple Solidity smart contract named SimpleWallet.
+The contract serves as a basic wallet, allowing deposits and withdrawals, with ownership control to ensure secure operations.
+It includes examples of using modifiers, assertions, and revert statements.

 ## Contract Details

 ### State Variables

-- `owner`: The address of the contract owner.
+- `owner`: The address of the wallet owner.
-- `minValue`: A public variable representing the minimum value, initially set to 10.
+- `balance`: The current balance of the wallet.

 ### Constructor